 Absolut Standard as well as Pro include the OpenType features ligatures, stylistic alternates, historical forms (for long s and capital german double S), tabular figures and superscript.

-includes additional language support for Central and Eastern European languages, Greek plus Cyrillic.
+includes additional language support for Central and Eastern European languages, Greek, Cyrillic plus Vietnamese.

 supports all western European languages.
 It is based on Unicode ISO 8859-1 and includes numerals, punctuation, symbols and all you might need.